 Don't go too long, though, because "just one more night" in dirty sheets actually can make a difference.
 According to Dr. Bowater, dozens of different types of bacteria and viruses can survive on your bedsheets, including E. coli, ringworm, salmonella, herpes, norovirus, athlete's foot, and the flu.

 "You may not be able to tell from looking at bed linen if it is contaminated with microorganisms that are pathogenic," she explains.
 "They can be really hard to see with the naked eye."
 She, too, recommends an every-other-week wash to get rid of bacteria but notes that if you've been sick or share a bed with someone else, you may want to hit the laundry room more frequently.

 How to tell if it's seriously time to throw your sheets in the wash

 Aside from feeling grossed out every time you have to get into them, there are a few telltale signs that your sheets are ready for a spin cycle.
 “Stains, discoloration, and dinginess are all sure signs of dirty sheets,” explains Lindsey Boyd, The Laundress' other co-founder.
 "Additionally, any odors mean your linens are due for a wash.”

 But even if you don’t see or smell any problems, it’s still important to keep things clean.
 Between the drooling and sweating that happens when you sleep—and whatever other activities are going on in bed that could make things feel a little dirty—regular washing is important to help maintain the appearance and integrity of a fabric.

+It might seem daunting but if it’s been a few months since you cleaned your bedding, it’s time to put it through the wash.
 And really, what's better than snuggling into nice, clean sheets at the end of a long day?
 Your REM cycle will be thankful.

 Loading More Posts...